Flu/avr-emulator/README.md

   - `TST` – Test if a register is zero or negative.

 ## Roadmap
-  - [ ] Configurable memory size through command line arguments.
+  - [x] Configurable memory size through command line arguments.
   - [x] Implement in-memory stack with `PUSH` and `POP` instructions.
   - [x] `CALL` and `RET` instructions.
   - [x] Maybe (?) move to MegaParsec for input parsing.
+  - [x] Implement nicer formatting for the emulator state after the program ended.
   - [ ] Registers should be mapped to the first 32 memory locations.
   - [x] Fix Parser returning an error when last line of input file is an empty line or a comment.
   - [ ] Implementing step by step emulation of instructions.